jsquyres/ompi/docs/general-notes.rst

 =============

-The following abbreviated list of release notes applies to this code base as of this writing (April 2020):
+The following abbreviated list of release notes applies to this code base as of this writing (June 2021):

 * Open MPI now includes two public software layers: MPI and OpenSHMEM.
   Throughout this document, references to Open MPI implicitly include